Macron Seeks To Heal French Divisions After Re-election - UrduPoint

 Macron will aim for gender parity in his next cabinet and has said he would like to see a woman become his next prime minister.

 For Le Pen, her third defeat in a presidential poll was a bitter pill after years of effort at making herself electable.
-But she made clear that she retained political ambition.
+But she made clear she still had political ambitions.

 On Sunday Le Pen, 53, said she would "never abandon" the French and declared that she had scored a "brilliant victory" in her defeat to Macron.